M-Hamza380/Interview-Question/README.md

 #### Project Description:

-The Interview Question Creator is an advanced generative AI application designed to automatically generate tailored interview questions.
-Utilizing the power of the LangChain framework, the Ollama (llama3.2:1b) model for natural language processing, and FAISS for efficient data storage, this project serves as a valuable resource for both interviewers and job seekers.
-The application is built with FastAPI for seamless backend operations, Streamlit for an interactive user interface, and is deployed on AWS EC2 for cloud accessibility.
+The Interview Question Creator is an advanced generative AI application designed to generate tailored interview questions automatically.
+Utilizing the power of the LangChain framework, the Ollama(model=llama3.2:1b) model for natural language processing, using OllamaEmbeddings(model=llama3.2:1b), for splitting text using TokenTextSplit(model=gpt-3.5-turbo), and FAISS for efficient data storage in local system, this project serves as a valuable resource for both interviewers and job seekers.
+The application is built with FastAPI for seamless backend operations, HTML, and JS for an interactive user interface, and is deployed on AWS EC2 for cloud accessibility.

 # How to run?